leeds-beckett-digital-learning/blackboardlearn-localization-builder/README.md

 ## This Documentation ##

 This documentation was forked from an internal repository intended for our own team members.
-It has not yet been generalised for use by other organisations.
+It has not yet been fully generalised for use by other organisations.

+## Forking ##

+It is recommended that you clone this repository to a private location and add downloaded the latest classic and ultra language packs into it.
+A secure and private location is required because the language packs are copyright of Anthology.
+Any team members that work with the repository need to be aware of Anthology's licensing agreement and take care not to breach it by moving those files into a public space.

+Choose your base language, e.g. en_GB and create subdirectories like so:
+	*repo*/src/language/classic/en_GB
+	*repo*/src/language/ultra/en_GB

+You may need to edit the build.xml file to reflect your choice of base language pack.

 ## Introduction